 - Non-stick cookware– Older pans were made with chemicals that have now been phased out for safety concerns, and there’s no way to really know if that deal pan contains those risky chemicals.

 DON’T Be Afraid to Walk Away- If a seller isn’t willing to negotiate or come down on price, don’t be afraid to walk away.
 Sometimes, just the power of walking away will change the sellers mind.
 Also, if you could not come to terms on a price- come back at the end of the day.
 If the item is still there, the seller may be more willing to come down on price to get rid of the item.
-And in the end, it’s better to walk away than to overpay.
+In the end, it’s better to walk away than to overpay.